shubhamnegi-Tiger/test_public/stable_diffusion.md

 CFG Scale = 7
 seed : 3972808974

-<a name="_toc135249780"></a>**SDXL 1.0**: SDXL 1.0, short for “Stable Diffusion XL,” is touted as a latent text-to-image diffusion model that supposedly surpasses its predecessors with a range of promising enhancements.
+<a name="_toc135249780"></a>**SDXL 1.0**: SDXL 1.0, short for “Stable Diffusion XL,” is touted as a latent text-to-image diffusion model that supposedly surpasses its predecessors with a range of promising enhancements.It was released on July 26, 2023

 ![4](https://user-images.githubusercontent.com/110606035/260971922-41b8bb75-d81f-4695-a6af-21cef4f1746c.png)